ben-shepherd/larascript-framework/readme.md

 A container is simply a globally accessed variable that can be `any`.

+The container name is unique, and will throw an error if a non-unique name is provided.

 Let's say you have a new service you'd like to have globally accessible; you may set up a container that provide it, whether it's an object, a single number or an instance of a class.

 **Available methods**